 Effective enterprise management depends upon our ability to trust and leverage our most important asset: our data.
 Organizations are a component of every business, and they are represented in every data set as customers, prospects, constituents, and affiliations of individuals.
 Normalizing and enriching organization-related data is a major step in treating your data like the valuable asset it is.
 Ringgold’s Identify Database is the leading organizational reference database serving the scholarly, academic, and research fields, and can be used within your organization to better understand an increasingly complex constituent base, navigate the wider marketplace, and make informed strategic decisions.

-As of 2018, Identify contains almost 500,000 organizations in all countries and sectors including academia, corporations, hospitals, and government entities.
+Identify contains over 500,000 organizations in all countries and sectors including academia, corporations, hospitals, and government entities.
 Continuously expanded and curated by our team of 40 trained information professionals, Identify covers the world of organizations which matter to our clients.

 Comprehensive reference database to normalize organization data